 6.XX.1 Description

-Vehicle is requested for reliable and safety because it moves dynamic and fast on the road (e.g. highway).
-So the vehicle (e.g. V2X communication) should be supported continuous service when it is driving and communicating.
+Vehicular application require fast and reliable communications to ensure safety in very dynamic scenarios (e.g. highway driving).
+In such conditions supporting continuity of service relies upon optimizations throughout the platform or system, including deployments using offloading at Edge/Fog nodes.

-For example, there is a vehicle passing by around the Edge/Fog Node A of VRU (Vulnerable Road User) situation.
+For example, in a VRU (Vulnerable Road User) situation where a vehicle communicates temporarily with Edge/Fog Node A .

-The Edge/Fog Node A is received data from the Cloud Node by offloading service.
+The Edge/Fog Node A receives data from the Cloud Node by offloading service.
 The Edge/Fog Node A analyses the road information data (e.g. other vehicles, pedestrian) which is collected by the vehicle.
-When the vehicle moves from the Edge/Fog Node A to the Edge/Fog Node B, the offloaded instances running on Edge/Fog Node A should be moved to Edge/Fog Node B without disconnecting the service.
-When the vehicle is connected to Edge/Fog Node B, it should receive the service from Edge/Fog Node B not from Edge/Fog A.
+When the vehicle moves from the Edge/Fog Node A to the Edge/Fog Node B, the offloaded instances running on Edge/Fog Node A should be moved to Edge/Fog Node B without affecting the service.
+At the same time, when the vehicle is connected to Edge/Fog Node B, it should receive the service from Edge/Fog Node B not from Edge/Fog A.

-This offloading service continuity should be supported in a way to reduce the communication load and keep low latency without any service disconnection.
-To support offloading service continuity, direct communication between adjacent Edge/Fog nodes and synchronization with the central cloud platform are required.
+Edge/Fog offloading should be enabled in order to reduce communication loads and reduce latencies while also ensuring service continuity. by enabling direct communication between adjacent Edge/Fog nodes and synchronization with the central cloud platform .

 6.XX.2 Source